Evotec-isRD/gnbr_nexus_comparison/README.md

 ## Instructions on running the code
 1. Clone this project using your standard process
 2. pip install the dependencies: "pip install -r requirements.txt" (use python=3.9)
-3. run the main.py file: "python src/main.py" (this could take up to 30 minutes to run - watch the log!)
+3. run the main.py file: "python src/main.py" (as it runs you will have to close the figures as they pop up to go to completion)

 ## Outputs
 There should be several outputs on running the script: